 She was shrewd enough, however, to slide off her otherwise frequently-worn rose coloured glasses when ruminating on important life issues.
 And so she found herself thoughtfully weighing the singular glory of being Nawabzadi* Sabeen against the more mundane exorbitance of being another gilded begum* in yet another one of the elite Punjabi families.
 Despite the former fortuity weighing down the scales in majestic excess, the toss up was bothering her.
-She was familiar with the lifestyles of her privileged friends and indeed, she herself hailed from much the same lineage as it was.
+She was familiar with the lifestyles of her privileged friends and indeed, she herself hailed from much the same lineage.
 That fact in itself guaranteed financial security, social status of the general-privileged variety, plenty of personal space and… Boredom.
 The titled position, on the other hand, was replete with exciting new promises of grandeur and glory.
-She’d be the only one amongst her friends and cousins who would have conquered this new social capstone.
+She’d be the only one amongst her friends and cousins who would have conquered this new social apex.

 The evening at Farzana’s last week had been enjoyable, despite the somewhat bizarre ending.
-She’d had to sit Fara down and explain to her in succinct, gentle, repeated affirmations that she was going to be married soon.
+She’d had to sit Fara down and explain to her through succinct, gentle, repeated statements that she was going to be married soon.
 Farzana had taken it in slowly and had finally smiled.
 Although the wide wide smile was contrived, she also knew that it was Fara’s way of coping with the news.
 Of coming to terms with her banner of singledom now doing it’s solitary undulation in No Man’s Land; treaded only by the wearisome few that Farzana had already done her courtship dance with.
 But no matter, she was going to make sure Fara was a part of everything now – there had to be some universal meaning, some karmic context to why she’d felt so impelled to share her secret with Fara…. even if it was in a gluttonously benumbed state of mind.

 And so, this evening there was to be another soiree at Farzana’s, for the pure benefit of introducing to her friend, Sahibzada Saif Muzammil Shah, Heir Apparent to the Royal Takht* of Bahawalpur, and also her paramour.
 He’d said he was in town for some work with his lawyer and was staying overnight; and that he would be delighted to spend the evening with the ladies.